BerkeleyLearnVerify/Scenic/docs/syntax_guide.rst

 Distributions
 -------------
 ================================== ==============================================================
-(low, high)                         uniformly distributed in the interval Normal(mean, stdDev)                normal distribution with the given mean and standard deviation Uniform(value, ...)                 uniform over a finite set of values Discrete({value: weight, . . . })   discrete with given values and weights
+Range(low, high)                    uniformly-distributed real number in the interval DiscreteRange(low, high)            uniformly-distributed integer in the (fixed) interval Normal(mean, stdDev)                normal distribution with the given mean and standard deviation Uniform(value, ...)                 uniform over a finite set of values Discrete({value: weight, . . . })   discrete with given values and weights